A well-made garbage bag will keep odors out of your home and will not break or puncture under large loads.

 These 13-gallon bags fit regular kitchen garbage cans and come in 50-packs.
 Bulk pricing is available for several packs.
 Because these bags are biodegradable, they have a one-year shelf life.

 Stuffing a bag full isn’t much of a benefit if the drawstring snaps under the strain.
 To prevent this from happening, Hefty’s bag has a stronger drawstring.
 The Ultra Strong bags from Hefty aren’t simply for avoiding rips and holes.
-These bags also address odour concerns, employing Arm & Hammer odour neutralizer to battle smells while sending a calming lavender and sweet vanilla aroma throughout the environment.
+These bags also address odor concerns, employing Arm & Hammer odor neutralizer to battle smells while sending a calming lavender and sweet vanilla aroma throughout the environment.
 The Ultra Strong pack from Hefty has 80 bags.

 With a 95-gallon capacity, the Veska garbage bags are excellent for bigger trash cans or outdoor bins.

 They’re composed of tough, low-density polyethylene that can handle all types of home and business garbage.
 So, whether you’re utilizing it for your house or your business, it’s a great option.

 The garbage bags are transparent, but they are incredibly strong.
 They are made to contain 95 gallons of rubbish without ripping or leaking.
 So you don’t have to worry about spills inside your trash can or getting rubbish all over your shoes when you take out the trash.

 They’re also puncture-resistant and flexible.
 You may also use these garbage bags to pick up yard waste.